1aman1/cryptography/openssl/readme.md

 - Same/symmetric key pair
 - Same algorithm for encryption/decryption
 - Efficient computation
-- Keys must be shared
+- Keys must be shared, which becomes a serious concern as the number of parties involved in the exchange increases.

 ### Asymmetric